Krishnakoli

-Krishnakoli is a 2018 Bengali language television Soap opera that premiered from 5 April 2018 and aired on Zee Bangla.
-It is produced by Susanta Das of Tent Cinema and stars Tiyasha Lepcha and Neel Bhattacharya in the lead roles.
-After a journey of 3 and a half years, the show went off-air on 9 January 2022 on a happy note to make way for Pilu.
+Krishnakoli is a 2018 Bengali language television soap opera that premiered from 5 April 2018 and aired on Zee Bangla.
+One of the longest running Bengali television soap opera, the series is produced by Susanta Das of Tent Cinema and stars Tiyasha Lepcha and Neel Bhattacharya in the lead roles.
+After 3 years, the show went ended on 9 January 2022 to make way for Pilu.

 Plot

 The story revolves around Shyama, a dark-skinned girl, who sets out to remove stigma attached to colour.
 She marries Nikhil and faces discrimination due to her complexion.
 A talented singer, she sets out on a journey to create an identity for herself.
 Shyama believes that her complexion is akin to that of Lord Krishna's.
 Her life changes after marriage when she goes on to make a career in music.
 Shyama's mother-in-law dislikes her but later in few years of time she becomes more of a daughter and allows her to sing.
 Then, Shyama takes part in music competition where Ashok, her brother-in-law, plans to kill her but she managed to escape.
 Then, she fell in a river and got missing while escaping.

-Nikhil discovers a girl looking similar like Shyama named Amropali.
+Nikhil discovers a girl looking similar to Shyama named Amropali.
 After that she married Nikhil.
 But after some months of their marriage, Shyama returned with help of her cousin-in-law Aditya and exposed Disha-Ashok and sent them to jail.
 Then, Amropali become jealous and planned to kill pregnant Shyama by kidnapping.
 But luckily while travelling Shyama accidentally fell on a truck and went to Benaras and there Shyama gave birth a baby girl namely Krishna while Ashok mistook Amropali to be Shyama and killed her.

 Shyama and her daughter Krishna stay in Benaras but Shyama has lost her memory so she doesn't remember her past.
-Then Nikhil and his family went to Banaras and met Krishna.Later Nikhil and his family find out that Krishna's mother is Shyama.
+Then Nikhil and his family went to Banaras and met Krishna.
+Later, Nikhil and his family find out that Krishna's mother is Shyama.
 Ashok return from jail as pretending to be good and later he planned and killed his father with help of Shiva who was later revealed to be Shyama and Nikhil's son.
-Later Ashok was jailed.
+Later, Ashok was jailed.
 Dodo returns from foreign with his lover Shina who came to take revenge from Shyama.